Can Poor Sleep Cause Heart Problems?

-There’s more to staying heart-healthy than eating right and exercise – sleep plays an important role in your overall health and wellbeing, too.
-Jolene Fransen, respiratory therapist, UnityPoint Health, explains how poor sleep can affect your heart and the link between sleeping disorders and other heart problems.
+There’s more to staying heart-healthy than eating right and exercise.
+Sleep plays an important role, too.
+Jolene Fransen, respiratory therapist, UnityPoint Health, explains how poor sleep can lead to heart disease.

 “There’s a strong connection between sleep and cardiovascular health,” Fransen says.

-Studies have shown short sleep duration, or poor sleep quality, is associated with high blood pressure, elevated cholesterol and atherosclerosis (thickening, hardening and loss of elasticity of the walls of the arteries).
+Studies show short sleep duration or poor sleep quality are associated with high blood pressure (hypertension), elevated cholesterol and a hardening and loss of elasticity in the artery walls (atherosclerosis).

 - Heart arrhythmias